Code-Institute-Submissions/sgalway2086-milestoneIII/README.md

 ## CSS Validation

-The CSS passed without issue
+The CSS passed without issue, and was formatted using a formatter

 ![CSS Validation](/documentation/wireframes/validatedcss.png "CSS Validation")

 ## Python Validation

-All code was run through and linted carefully to be pep8 compliant and without error
+All code was run through and linted carefully to be pep8 compliant and without error, specific attention was paid to ensure that nothing was at the incorrect indentation to prevent any code related errors

 # Further Testing